code4it-dev/c4it-hugo/content/architecture-note/017-d2-diagrams/index.md

 tags:
  - Software Architecture
 toc: true
-summary: "D2 is an open source tool to design architectural layouts using a declarative syntax.
+summary: "D2 is an open-source tool to design architectural layouts using a declarative syntax.
 It's a textual format, which can also be stored under source control.
 Let's see how it works, how you can install it, and some practical usage tips."
 images:
  - /architecture-notes/d2-diagrams/featuredImage.png
 keywords:
  - software-architecture
+ - d2
+ - mermaid
+ - diagramming
+ - system-design
+ - diagram-as-a-code
+ - tool
 ---

 When defining the architecture of a system, I believe in the adage that says that «A picture is worth a thousand words».